matokovacik/tezos-edu/README.md

 Pages in contents bellow are designed to be followed step-by-step.
 In case you are **advanced user (:chicken:)** you can skip sections addressed to **developers with no prior blockchain experience (:hatching_chick:)**.

-Tutorial is using layering when it comes to explanation of concepts.
-Goal is to make developer build smart contract in shortest possible time.
-In each section, we will try to focus on minimal set of items, that are required so after completion of each section your profeciency will improve.
-In case you don't understand some command or concept, we will try to elaborate on in some of later section.
-Also we believe if you have working set of commands, will less then ideal commentary it's easier to look up the information, rather than other way round.

 ## Prerequisites
 The tutorial focus on Tezos specifics.
 To successfully follow the course it's recommended to have following prerequisites.
 1. You should understand how blockchain works at high level (we suggest to look at [High Level Blockchain Curriculum](generic/recommended_courses.md)])